gmorningman/serversettings/README.md

+# info
+- had a rough time installing AMD linux drives so I wrote this document for my future reference and to possibly help others.
+- used for: ubuntu server crypto mining rig
+- worked on: november 17 2021
+- iso file i used: ubuntu-20.04.3-live-server-amd64.iso
+- after install I did everything via ssh

 # download
 - https://ubuntu.com/#download
 - find ubtuntu server (LTS version: long term service)

 # burn linux iso from windows
 - download https://rufus.ie/en/
 - use rufus to burn .iso

-# log in to server pc
+# installing ubuntu server
-- while still using the server
-- finding ip address
-- finding network name
+- i assume you know how to do this (its not hard)
+- put usb in server pc, boot up and selet install and follow the instuctions (thats about it)
+- while on the ubuntu server pc. get the ip address and network name of the ubuntu server pc. these are required for ssh login
 ```
 ip a | grep -i net
 uname -n
 ```

-- once your main pc ssh to server
+# connect to ubuntu server pc
+- open terminal fist then: ssh network_name@ip_address
 ```
 ssh rig1@10.0.0.237
 ```

 # might have to fuck with internet settings if using wifi
-- if internet is working after fresh install i'd just leave it alone and skip this to save your sanity.
+- if the internet is working after fresh install i'd just leave it alone and skip this to save your sanity.
 ```
 sudo apt install network-manager
 ```

-- finding device names
+- troubleshooting: finding device names
 ```
 ip a
 ```